 Additional training resources and the guidelines are also available.
 For information on other safety training resources available from IUEHS (such as specialized training sessions, videotapes, safety guides, chemical references, and Safety Data Sheets (SDS), individuals should contact IUEHS for their respective campus for assistance.

-Departments and principal investigators are responsible for documenting the safety training provided to individuals working within their laboratories.
-For each individual, a record should be maintained not only for formal training sessions attended such as the Laboratory Safety and Chemical Hygiene training, but also for informal safety instruction or training provided in the laboratory (Appendix A, Form LCS-3 may be used for this purpose).
+Departments and principal investigators, laboratory managers, and laboratory supervisors are responsible for documenting the safety training provided to individuals working within their laboratories.
+For each individual, maintain a record not only for formal training sessions attended such as the Laboratory Safety and Chemical Hygiene training, but also for informal safety instruction or training provided in the laboratory (Appendix A, Form LCS-3 may be used for this purpose).